Virtual memory management#

 Reserve virtual address range#

-After you have acquired an allocation of physical memory, you must map it before
+After you have acquired an allocation of physical memory, you must map it to a

 function.